tobice/isomorphic-sandbox/README.md

 The most challenging part is to get server-side rendering working.
-The problem is that function `React.renderComponentToString()`, which is essential for rendering React components on server-side, is synchronous.
+The problem is that function `React.renderComponentToString()`, which is essential for rendering React components on the server, is synchronous.
 That means that as the component hierarchy is being rendered, it is impossible to load any asynchronous data (like for example list of posts from the database).
 See more at [StackOverflow]